Emirates, flydubai and Etihad passengers no longer required to wear face masks

 “Wearing a face mask is optional in the UAE and on Emirates flights,” Emirates said on its website.

-From September 28 passengers travelling to Dubai with Flydubai can also travel without covering their face, with the airline adding on its website that at the airport “wearing a facemask is optional and not mandatory.”
+From September 28, passengers traveling to Dubai with Flydubai can also travel without covering their face, with the airline adding on its website that at the airport “wearing a facemask is optional and not mandatory.”

 According to the new rules laid out by NCEMA - the body that has been managing the COVID-19 pandemic in the UAE - masks will only be required in places of worship, in hospitals and on public transport.